precap/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 Why did we make it?
 ====================

-EX-Motorshield8874 is specifically designed for use with DCC-EX Command Station for controlling model railroads, but can also be used as generally better replacement for Arduino Motor Shield R3 in any device that needs to control a motor.
+|EX-MS| is specifically designed for use with DCC-EX Command Station for controlling model railroads, but can also be used as generally better replacement for Arduino Motor Shield R3 in any device that needs to control a motor.
 We needed higher current capacity to power more motors/trains and have little to no voltage drop due to advanced MOSFET driver technology.

 .. note::

-   The EX-MotorShield8874 was created through the gracious support and design facilities of Semify, who, along with DCC-EX, license it to manufacturers.
+   The |EX-MS| was created through the gracious support and design facilities of Semify, who, along with DCC-EX, license it to manufacturers.
 The hardware design has been made open source for individual users and the schematics are available on the `DCC-EX GitHub <https://github.com/DCC-EX/EX-Motorshield8874>`_ repository.

 ----